 Where Every Family Matters

 Few memories stick out in our minds as clearly as catching our first fish, and who we were with when we caught it.
 If you’re needing a special pre-Father’s Day treat, teach kids the ropes this June and remember, it’s the memories that count the most.
 Don’t have a fishing permit?
 No worries!
-Young angling enthusiasts can bait their hooks and cast their lines for free on Saturday, June 11 during the Tennessee Wildlife Resource Agency’s (TWRA) Kids’ Fishing Rodeos.
-On this day only, kids can fish without licenses or fees.
+Young angling enthusiasts can bait their hooks and cast their lines for free on Saturday, June 10 during the Tennessee Wildlife Resource Agency’s (TWRA) free fishing day.
+Several Kids’ Fishing Rodeos are slated and kids can fish without licenses or fees.
 It’s a great opportunity to give it a whirl.

 GETTING STARTED